Housing, wages, planning for growth, resource shortages. So much threatens our way of life, but so much is possible.

 Let's get to work, Bozeman.

 Montana struggles to keep up with growing wildfires, while our precious forests recede.
 We have more extreme weather, less snow pack ,and longer droughts.
-We will be out of water in 20 years if Bozeman keeps growing.
+Our water supply can only support another 15,000 people.

 Our natural environment is changing under our feet, and it's only getting worse.